open-autonomy/escort/README.md

 Once an escort is activated, the Escorter vehicle continuously transmits its position at **1 Hz (one update per second)**.
 These periodic updates allow AVs to maintain an accurate escort zone.
 If updates are delayed or missed, the AV will automatically increase its Avoidance Zone to maintain safety margins to the Protection Zone.
 This adaptive expansion ensures AVs keep a protective buffer even when communication is unreliable.

-Each AV will maintain its own representation of the Protection Zone.
+Each AV will maintain its own representation of the Protection Zone, called Avoidance Zone.
 This is because an AV must rely on delayed position updates from the Escorter.
 The AV will use its knowledge about the escort combined with map knowledge to make a predicion on where the escort might have moved during the time delay.
 This uncertainty due to time delay forces the AV to increase the Avoidance Zone compared to the Protection Zone, in order to maintain safety.

 > [!IMPORTANT]
-> - The Escorter and Escortee must at all times stay within the defined Protection Zone.
+> - The Escortee must at all times stay within the defined Protection Zone.
 > - The AV will in its escort predictions assume that an Escort Convoy that is driving on a road will keep driving on the road and within the lane.
 Therefore it is important that the Escort Convoy actually does that.
 ---

-## Escort Zone State Machine
+## Escort Operation State Machine
 Escort zones follow a lifecycle managed through the FMS–AHS communication:

-- `Pending`: The escort zone has been created but not yet activated.
+- `Pending`: The escort operation has been announced but is not yet activated.
-- `Active`: The escort zone is active, transmitting location updates, and enforced by AVs.
+- `Active`: The escort operation is active, transmitting location updates, and enforced by AVs.
-- `Deleted`: The escort zone has been removed and is no longer enforced.
+- `Deleted`: The escort operation has been removed and is no longer enforced.

 ![Escort Zone State Machine](draw.io/EscortZoneStateMachine.svg)